oksanab91/repositories-search-asp-angularjs-app/README.md

 1. Open the project from Visual Studio 2017

-2. Run *donnet restore* in NuGet Package Manager Console
+2. Run *dotnet restore* in NuGet Package Manager Console

 3. In case of missing “Microsoft.AspNetCore.Session” package, install the stable version of the package from the NuGet Package Manager